theodore-s-beers/collation-for-dummies/index.md

 those lines had one code point mapped to one set of weights.
-In reality, it can happen that one code point is mapped to multiple sets of weights, which is easy to handle; or that a sequence of two or three code points is mapped to one or more sets of weights, which is quite difficult to handle.
+In reality, it can happen that one code point is mapped to multiple sets of weights, which is easy to handle; or that a sequence of two or three code points is mapped to one or more sets of weights, which is rather difficult to handle.
 Below are examples of each of these phenomena.

 ```default